pragma-/pbot/doc/VirtualMachine.md

 or to configure a different CID:

     host$ PBOTVM_CID=42 ./add-vsock

 In the VM guest (once it reboots), there should be a `/dev/vsock` device:

+    guest$ ls -l /dev/vsock
+    crw-rw-rw- 1 root root 10, 55 May  4 13:21 /dev/vsock

+##### QEMU

+Add `-device {"driver":"vhost-vsock-pci","id":"vsock0","guest-cid":7,"vhostfd":"28","bus":"pci.7","addr":"0x0"}`
+to your `qemu` command-line arguments.

+See full QEMU command-line arguments [here.](#qemu-command-from-libvirt)

+In the VM guest (once it reboots), there should be a `/dev/vsock` device: